drupol/master-thesis/src/thesis/3-tools.typ

       read("../../resources/sourcecode/example-makefile"),
     )
   },
-  caption: [An example of `Makefile` used in a scenario.], ) <ch3-example-makefile>
+  caption: [An example of `Makefile`],
+) <ch3-example-makefile>

-Each scenario's `Makefile` essentially contain four essential steps:
+Each scenario's `Makefile` essentially contain four essential steps only:

 - `clean`: Removes the build artefact of a build process, if any.
 - `build`: Executes a build process, generating an output artefact.
 - `check`: Prints the checksum of the build artefact.
 - `run`: Execute the artefact

+#info-box[
+  All source code and scenario files are available for reference under the `lib/` directory of this master's thesis source code
+  #cite(<PolMasterThesis>, form:"normal").
+Each scenario's directory contains
+  its own `Makefile`.
+These makefiles can be used to locally reproduce the commands and results outlined in this document.
+]

-Incorporating these `Makefile` steps into our GitHub Actions workflows not only automates the execution of each scenario, ensuring consistency and repeatability in our testing process, but also empowers the reader with the ability to locally reproduce the steps outlined in this document in full transparency.
-This approach facilitates and encourages the direct replication of methods and scenarios, aligning with best practices in #gls("SE") for reproducibility, but also extends these principles to broader scientific research practices.
+Our GitHub Actions workflows #cite(<r13yBuildScenarios>,form:"normal") use these Makefiles, automating the execution of each scenario and ensuring consistency and repeatability in the process.
+By doing so, they empower users to locally reproduce the steps outlined in this document with full transparency.
+This approach aligns with best practices in #gls("SE") for reproducibility, and extends those principles to broader scientific research practices.

 === Output Comparison